Easy Almond Cookies

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 These are the easiest and most delicious almond cookies ever.
-Simple ingredients, no stand mixer, but just a straightforward amazing almond cookie that turns out perfectly every time.
+They have simple ingredients and no stand mixer, but they are straightforward and amazing, turning out perfectly every time.

 A real treat for any almond lover!